patrickstowell/PHY303-Lectures/_sources/phy303-unit3-shellmodel-and-spin.md

 ![Alt text](image-31.png)

 The basis of this nuclear potential shape, for instance its spatial radius, is the force between nucleons, the Nuclear Force, that keeps nucleons bound together.
-The "average" potential has a radius of the nucleus ($A^{1/3}$), which is much bigger in general than the range of the Nuclear Force, about $1.4~\textnormal{fm}$.
+This gives us our **Average Potential** with radius of the nucleus ($A^{1/3}$), much bigger than the range of the Nuclear Force (about 1.4 or so).
 Anyway for now we will just start to describe the QM result, the Shell Model in more detail, and how this helps explain many of the observed properties of Nuclei.
-This gives us our **Average Potential** with radius of the nucleus ($A^{1/3}$), much bigger than the range of the Nuclear Force (about 1.4 or so).

-In the shell model now since we are assuming spherical symmetry in our potential and the nucleus, we can simplify the spherical coordinates, splitting $\psi(r,\theta,\phi) = \Psi(r)\Theta(\theta)\Phi(\phi)$, means we can consider different possible spherical harmonics.
+In the shell model now since we are assuming spherical symmetry in our potential and the nucleus, we can simplify the spherical coordinates, splitting $\psi(r,\theta,\phi) = \Psi(r)\Theta(\theta)\Phi(\phi)$.

 $$
 \frac{-\hbar^{2}}{2m} \frac{d^{2}\Psi(r)}{dr^{2}} + V(r) \Psi(r) = E \Psi(r)